-The timing of stream diversion works shall consider peak fish migration and spawning seasons as practicable, as described in the Assessment of Ecological Effects - Freshwater Ecology (Technical Report 7b).
+The timing of stream diversion works shall consider peak fish migration and spawning seasons as practicable, as described in the Assessment of Ecological Effects - Freshwater Ecology (Technical Report 7b) including all fish recovery protocols.
 All stream works shall be timed for a suitable fine weather window forecast.